-Applicants to Strand 1: Visual Artists may also apply for other costs intrinsic to supporting the development of the artist's practice - e.g.
+The award also allows for other costs intrinsic to supporting the development of the artist's practice - e.g.

-- Appropriate fees for the time given by any collaborators, trainers or mentors where it can be demonstrated that such costs will benefit the progression of your artistic practice. - Materials (up to a maximum of 15% of the total amount requested) or the hiring of services that are critical to the development of your artistic practice provided the request is clearly linked to the proposal for 'buying time'.
+- Appropriate fees for the time given by any mentors or collaborators working with you on the activity or activities for which you are seeking support - Materials or the hiring of services that are critical to the development of your artistic practice provided the request is clearly linked to the proposal for 'buying time'.